GREEKC/hackathon-marseille/README.md

 <http://tinyurl.com/greekc-mrs19-participants>

-- On April 24 and 25, the lunches will be paid by us
+- On April 24 and 25, the lunches will be paid by us.
-- All the other meals (lunches and dinners) have to be paid by each participant, with a flat-rate refund of 20€ per meal, to be claimed on the COST Web site
+- All the other meals (lunches and dinners) have to be paid by each participant, with a flat-rate refund of 20€ per meal, to be claimed on the COST Web site.
 - On April 23 and 26, the lunches will be taken at the cafetaria of the university, with a cost of ~7.5€.
 Dinners will likely be more expensive than 20€ but the weaker cost of the lunch will hopefully compensate.

 ## Social event